dwham/hello-world/README.md

 # hello-world
-this will run and output thw te xt "hello world"
+this will run and output the text "hello world"